fecampossantos/aion/docs/USER_GUIDE.md

-# User Guide - Chrono Time Tracking App
+# User Guide - Aion Time Tracking App

 ## Getting Started

-Welcome to Chrono!
+Welcome to Aion!
 This guide will walk you through all the features of the time tracking app, helping you efficiently manage your projects and track your time.

 ## Table of Contents